Skip to main content

 Image

-Photo of a woman with long brown hair wearing a white long sleeve shirt
+woman with long brown hair wearing a white sweater

 "My favourite part of being a pharmacist within Nova Scotia Health is connecting with patients and providing patient-centred care.
 Building relationships allows me to understand not only a patient’s health needs, but also their perspectives, beliefs, and concerns, so care and education can be truly meaningful.
 I especially enjoy supporting patients from admission to discharge and helping set them up for success when they return home."